madurangasiriwardena/iam-tutorial/petcare-enterprise-apps/docs/PETVET-B2B.md

 dbPort = "<DB_PORT>"
 ```

-## Create Organization in WSO2 Identity Server
+## Configure Identity Server
-1. Sign in to WSO2 Identity Server Console of the primary organization.
-2. Create a sub-organization named `City Vet Hospital` from the `Organizations` section and switch to the sub-organization.
-3. Add a new user.
-You can use ‘admin@cityvet.com’ as the username of the user.

-## Configure Branding in the sub-organization
+### Configure Branding in the root organization
-1. In the sub organization, navigate to the `Styles & Text` section under the `Branding` section.
+1. In the root organization, navigate to the `Styles & Text` section under the `Branding` section.
 2. Set the following properties.
    1. Navigate to `Design` Tab, expand the `Images` and add the following URL as the Logo URL.
       ```